 Market Performance

-King Zulu was sold at Phillips in 2012 for $3.5 million, far surpassing its $1.8–2.5 million estimate.
-Since then, its valuation has seen a steady climb, mirroring the wider upward movement of Basquiat’s later-period works.
-As of 2025, private estimates place its current market value in the $9.5–$11 million range, reflecting a compound annual growth rate of approximately 9.6% over a 13-year holding period.
+King Zulu sold at Phillips in 2012 for $3.5 million, far surpassing its $1.8 to $2.5 million estimate.
+Since then, its valuation has climbed steadily, mirroring the wider upward movement of Basquiat’s later-period works.
+As of 2026, private estimates place its current market value in the $9.5 to $11 million range, reflecting a compound annual growth rate of approximately 9.6% over a 13-year holding period.

 Investment Overview

-King Zulu is ideal for collectors looking to invest in Basquiat’s more cerebral, politically nuanced works—especially those that are underrepresented in top-tier collections.
-Its intersection of social commentary, refined technique, and rising institutional interest makes it one of the most strategically undervalued Basquiat acquisitions heading into 2025.
+King Zulu is ideal for you if you’re looking to invest in Basquiat’s more cerebral, politically nuanced works, especially those underrepresented in top-tier collections.
+Its intersection of social commentary, refined technique, and rising institutional interest makes it one of the most strategically undervalued Basquiat acquisitions heading into 2026.

 FAQ